 Every company wants to get closer to their customers, to get inside their heads and understand their buying process.
 Aside from learning telepathy, the next best thing is to ask them what you want to know.
-Customer surveys are a tool that many companies use to crack the code to what customers want and how to provide superior customer services.
+Customer surveys are a tool that many companies use to crack the code to what customers want and how to provide superior customer service.

 So maybe you’ve thought of surveys, but you’re not quite sure how they would fit into your plan or how you’d implement them.
 Starting from scratch can seem like a daunting, impossible task.
 But you don’t have to go into it blind.